What Are the Maintenance Needs for Different RV Battery Types?

 How often should I check my RV battery water levels?

-Flooded lead-acid batteries need distilled water refills every 3-6 weeks during active use.
-Check monthly in storage.
-Never fill above the max line – electrolyte expands during charging and can overflow.
+Flooded lead-acid batteries need distilled water refills every 3–6 weeks in use; check monthly in storage.
+Never overfill to avoid overflow during charging.

 Can I leave my RV battery charging all winter?